 ADOT follows multiple control measures when performing highway and storm sewer system maintenance activities, including vegetation management and winter storm activities.
-ADOT's Maintenance and Facilities Best Management Practices Manual, available on https://azdot.gov/business/environmental-planning/water-resources/manuals-and-agreements-water-resources, provides guidance for stormwater protection for activities conducted by highway operations.
+ADOT's Maintenance and Facilities Best Management Practices Manual, available on Manuals and Agreements -

+Water Resources | Department of Transportation, provides guidance for stormwater protection for activities conducted by highway operations.
 The manual includes detailed information about how to decide which BMPs are best employed for specific activities and the site specific conditions for the work.
 Details about the installation and maintenance activities related to each structural BMP are included in the manual.
 The manual is reviewed on an annual basis and is currently under revision.

 Control measures applicable to vegetation management include herbicide and fertilizer application by licensed professionals, use of approved materials and chemicals, consideration of the application timing with respect to precipitation and proximity to water bodies, chemicals are applied in accordance with manufacturer's recommendations, and reviewing procedures annually.
-More information on ADOT's Roadside Vegetation Management Guidelines is available at https://azdot.gov/business/environmental-planning/biology/roadside-vegetation-management-guidelines.
+More information on ADOT's Roadside Vegetation Management Guidelines is available at Roadside Vegetation Management Guidelines | Department of Transportation.